Gajol/balance/_books/Think-Fast-Think-Slow.md

 ## Bernoulli's Theory

 Based on the utility of wealth makes people more or less health.
-Theory allows for diminishing returns as people are more wealth.
+Theory allows for diminishing returns (utility value) as people are more wealthy.
+Bernoulli's hypothesis states a person accepts risk both on the basis of possible losses or gains and the utility gained from the action itself.
+Simply stated, a possible $1 gain has a different utility value based on someone's wealth.

+  > Bernoulli's Hypothesis states a person accepts risk not only on the basis of possible losses or gains, but also based upon the utility gained from the risky action itself. - [Bernoulli's Hypothesis - Investopedia](https://www.investopedia.com/terms/b/bernoulli_hypothesis.asp).

 Problems with theory: